buildpacks/pack/README.md

 ### Example: Creating a builder from buildpacks

 In this example, a builder image is created from buildpacks `org.example.buildpack-1` and `org.example.buildpack-2`.
-A `builder.toml` file provides necessary configuration to the command.
+A TOML file (typically named `builder.toml`) provides necessary configuration to the command.

 ```toml
 [[buildpacks]]